maggie03230/UnityAppNameLocalizationForIOS/README.md

+This repo is forked from: https://github.com/zeyangl/UnityAppNameLocalizationForIOS

+And it is forked to fix Xcode 10+ build problem: https://github.com/zeyangl/UnityAppNameLocalizationForIOS/issues/1

+The fix resolution was offered by @**[megamike55](https://github.com/megamike55)** at the issue page above.

+Origin repo readme:

 App name localization for Unity iOS apps.

 This plugin works by copying user defined locale folders to the exported xcode project, and modifying the project file accordingly.